 We sometimes have sponsors to fund admission and bus costs for individual classes requiring assistance.
 HSBC Bank Canada sponsored hundreds of classes for visits to the Sanctuary between 2006 and 2013, for example.

-In this 2016/17 school year, more than 600 students have visited the Sanctuary under a special fund provided by Nature Canada under their NatureHood Program.
+In this 2017/18 school year, more than 600 students have visited the Sanctuary under a special fund provided by Nature Canada under their NatureHood Program.
 This funding is now all allocated.
 Please email us if you would like to be put on a waiting list for future sponsor funding sources for your class.
+See what the students said about their program!